Winx Club: Netflix live-action adaptation

 The writers of Fate: The Winx Saga were entirely new to the Winx franchise, and they were recruited from teen dramas like The Vampire Diaries.
 Early in production, Nickelodeon's American crew members from the cartoon (including Bloom's voice actress, Molly Quinn) met with the Fate production team and reviewed the pilot script.
-Rainbow's Joanne Lee also oversaw the show as an executive producer.
+Rainbow's Joanne Lee, Straffi's wife, also oversaw the show as an executive producer.